Strategies for Job Searching Success: Achieve Your Goals!

 7. Your professional network

-You can use your professional network to keep abreast of job openings in your industry.
-However, you’ll be missing out if you don’t also use it to help you obtain a job.
+You’d be missing out if you didn’t leverage your professional network as one of the top factors to consider when looking for a job.
 You can dramatically increase your chances of getting hired if you can tell a potential employer that you were referred by one of their employees.
 Those chances get even better if that employee has recommended you for the job.
-Don’t miss out on this crucial tip!
+Don’t neglect this - it’s one of the most successful strategies for job searching.

 Sure, the job market is more competitive than ever before, but you can still find a great job if you know what you’re doing.
-By learning how to look for a job and identifying the best places to find the job you need, you’ll dramatically improve your job-seeking success.
+By learning how to look for a job and identifying the best places to find the job you need, you’ll dramatically improve your success rate.
 Until then, keep using these techniques to look for jobs and find out about new opportunities.

 Looking for your next job?
 ZipJob’s team of professional resume writers are here to help!
 Look at our expert-backed resume writing services to get started.
 Investing in your job search is a smart way to land your next position.

-If you already have a resume in place, start with our free resume review tool to see how your resume looks to an expert and an ATS scan
+If you already have a resume in place, start with our free resume review tool to see how your resume looks to an expert.

 Recommended reading: